ecksate/ampode/README.md

 ### Introduction

 The concept is an n-tree of Task nodes, each with the values required to prompt a group chat of various roles to complete an action or produce an artifact and then update it's own Task hierarchy using function calling.
 This structure is meant to allow your agents to create their own plan and follow it, so the initial state of the module is an instruction to form a plan by updating the data structure in pursuit of the user's goal.

 How this would be best implemented into an agent or system of agents is an area ripe for exploration, therefore it is provided as an abstract class for you to inherit and add logic to.
 The Task module is able to generate function call headers for the system message dynamically, making it easy to extend.
-The update_task method should currently handle arbitrary string properties already.
+The update_task method handles arbitrary  properties (probably only works for simple values like int and str, etc, but not list or dicts, etc.)

 If the minimal concept works, and agents are able to create plans and guide themselves through it with this simple tree of Turing tape, there are many possibilities for extending its usage including memory, web access, code execution, etc.